Fire services in France

 There are approximately 246,900 fire service personnel in France operating 15,642 emergency vehicles out of 6,894 emergency centres.
 In addition to providing fire protection and rescue, the French fire service is also one of the providers of emergency medical services.

 In French, firefighters are known as sapeurs-pompiers or informally as pompiers.
 The former originally refers to the military-based Paris Fire Brigade.
-Pompier (firefighter) comes from the word for "pump", referring to the manual pumps originally used for firefighting.
-Sapeur means "sapper" and refers to the first official firefighting unit created by Napoleon I which was part of the military engineering arm.
+Pompier (pumper) comes from the word for pump (pompe), referring to the manual pumps originally used for firefighting.
+Sapeur means sapper and refers to the first official firefighting unit created by Napoleon I, which was part of the military engineering arm.
 Firefighters in the Marseille Marine Fire Battalion are known as marins-pompiers (sailor-firefighters).
 The usual name of a civilian fire services is a service départemental d'incendie et de secours (SDIS) (Departmental Fire and Rescue Service).
 Young French citizens can fulfill the mandatory service Service national universel (SNU) in one of the fire brigades.

 Organization

+Central administration

+The Directorate General for Civil Defence and Crisis Management (DGSCGC) is the central administrative structure responsible for risk management in France, whether it concerns everyday accidents or major disasters.
+It includes several directorates: